oracle-actions/setup-java/README.md

 ### `version` Additional Version Information

-The `version` inputs defaults to `latest`.
-It can be used to specify an explicit version of a Java release, ex. `17.0.1`.
+The `version` input can be used to specify an explicit version of a Java release, ex. `17.0.1`.
+It is set by default to `latest`.

 ### `install` Flag

 This action uses [`actions/setup-java`](https://github.com/actions/setup-java) to install the downloaded JDK.
-Pass `false` to override the default `true` value and skip the installation.
+Pass `false` to skip the JDK installation.

 ### `uri` Custom JDK

 Use this input to download a JDK from the specified URI.
-The `website`, `feature`, and `version` inputs are ignored.
+The `website`, `feature`, and `version` inputs are then ignored.

 ## Examples for `oracle.com`